 - How do background checks work?

 - When are background checks required?

 - Challenges associated with background checks

 A background check is an investigation used to find out more information about someone’s past.
 The subject of this type of investigation is most often an individual, but can also be a company and its officers.

-There are different types of background checks and, while they all have certain factors in common, they vary in the number of searches they conduct, how far back they can go and what they’re allowed to look into.
+There are different types of background checks and, while they all have certain factors in common, they vary in the number of searches they include and how far back they can go.
 The elements involved in a particular background check will depend on the purpose of the search.

 Here are some of the most frequently requested types of background checks.